lucifer19807/Health_prediction_system/README.md

-# Skin Cancer Detection Model - Warning
+# Tuberculosis and Skin CancerDetection Model - Warning

 **Attention:** This project does not include the skin cancer detection model due to its size.
 To download the model, please follow the instructions below: